nicosrp/phDataBase/about.markdown

 permalink: /about/
 ---

-This [Website](https://nicosrp.github.io/phDataBase/) shows an overview of my activities tracked on Strava.
+This [Website](https://nicosrp.github.io/phDataBase/) shows some drafts of analytical output on the PH database.